fahdkmsft/azureml-previews/previews/pipelines/docs/how-to-schedule-pipeline.md

 # Schedule Azure Machine Learning pipelines (preview)

-In this article, you'll learn how to use CLI v2 and Python SDK v2 (preview) schedule Azure Machine Learning pipelines.
-You can create a schedule based on cron or recurrence time settings.
+In this article, you'll learn how to schedule Azure Machine Learning pipelines using CLI v2 and Python SDK v2.
+You can create a time-based schedule either using crontab expression or recurrence time settings.
 Time-based schedules can be used to take care of routine tasks, such as regular retraining or batch predictions.
 After learning how to create schedules, you'll learn how to retrieve and disable them.

 * [Use CLI v2 to create schedules](#Use-CLI-v2-to-schedule-a-pipeline-job)